Aisha Thalia Leaves Little To Imagination In Skimpy Black Lingerie

 ????Guess what? @cateredfit has nationwide delivery!!
 I’m trying to keep my waistline in check while still maintaining thickness while I’m not in Florida – and I scheduled meals for the week!
 (Of course i still plan on hitting up some awesome NY vegan spots! ???? ) Catered Fit meals delivered once weekly in a recycled box, insulated with a recycled denim liner and packed with plenty of gel ice packs to keep the meals fresh during the 1-2 day transit time!
 This is available to all of the continental United States.
 Meals are packaged using a vacufresh seal that preserves the quality and freshness without pumping in anything artificial.
 Each box will arrive for a full week’s menu!
 Use my code AishaThalia !

-Aisha revealed in the post’s geotag that she was photographed in New York City.
+Aisha revealed in the post’s geotag that the photo was taken in New York City.

 In the post’s caption, the model promoted Catered Fit, a meal prep delivery service.
-She further let her followers know that they deliver nationwide.
+She informed her followers that they deliver nationwide.

-The eye-catching snapshot was met with a large amount of support from users, accumulating more than 410,000 likes since going live just two hours ago.
-An additional 192 followers took to the comments section to compliment Aisha on her physique, good looks, and choice of attire.
+The eye-catching snapshot was met with a large amount of support from users, accumulating more than 410,000 likes in just two hours.
+More than 190 followers took to the comments section to compliment Aisha on her physique, good looks, and choice of attire.

 “You look so good girl, where is that body chain from,” one Instagram user commented.

-“Wow, you are super beautiful and very pretty,” a second admirer chimed in, following their sentence with a series of heart-eyes and thumbs-up emoji.
+“Wow, you are super beautiful and very pretty,” a second admirer chimed in, following their comment with a series of heart-eyes and thumbs-up emoji.

 “You are admirable and gracious,” added a third fan.

-“Can I have your body and hair please xx,” a fourth individual asserted.
+“Can I have your body and hair please xx,” a fourth individual asked.

-The stunner has shared a number of jaw-dropping images on Instagram these past few weeks.

-On August 27, she shared a sizzling video of herself in a skimp bikini that sent pulses racing, as reported by The Inquisitr.
-That post has accumulated more than 13,000 likes.
+The stunner has shared a number of jaw-dropping images on Instagram recently.
+On August 27, she shared a sizzling video of herself in a skimpy bikini, as reported by The Inquisitr.
+That update has accumulated more than 13,000 likes.